abhinav/git-spice/doc/src/start/install.md

 git-spice may be installed with a pre-built binary or built from source.

+!!! info "System requirements"

+    - **Operating system**:
+      Linux and macOS are fully supported.
+      Windows support was added in <!-- gs:version unreleased -->.

+    - **Architecture**:
+      x86_64 and aarch64 architectures are supported.
+      Additionally on Linux, some 32-bit ARM architectures are also supported.

+    - **Git**:
+      At least Git 2.38 is required for git-spice to operate correctly.
+      Earlier versions may work, but are not officially supported.

 ## Pre-built binary

 To install a **pre-built binary**, take the following steps: